djangokit/djangokit/README.md

 sites up and running quickly with minimal mucking about with setup and configuration.

-## Why / Features
+## Features

-- Allows the Python ecosystem to be leveraged in back end code where, IMO, it shines
+- Easily set up a Django project with an integrated React front end
-- Makes it easy to set up a Django project using modern tools and code layout
+- Server side rendering of React templates/components
-- Makes it easy to create a page-oriented site with filesystem routing while also allowing you to use the full power of Django as needed
+- Filesystem-based routing
-- Makes it easy to integrate a React front end into a Django project
+- Full power of Django available if needed
-- Provides a project template (via `cookiecutter`) and scaffolding commands to add new models, routes, etc.
+- Tooling
 - Supports Python 3.7+
 - Supports Node 14+ (TODO: Decide on minimum supported Node version)